 Cable Internet Connection – the most available connection

-Cable Internet, also known as broadband cable, uses the same infrastructure as your cable TV and it delivers the connection to your office or home via a network of buried copper coaxial cables.
-It is probably the most common type of data connection and it is often offered in a package with phone service and/or TV plans.
-This is a logical step, considering the fact that both cable Internet and cable TV leverage the same coaxial connections.
+Cable Internet, also known as broadband cable, uses the same infrastructure as your cable TV, and it delivers the connection to your office or home via a network of buried copper coaxial cables.
+It is probably the most common type of data connection, often offered in a package with phone service and TV plans.
+This is a logical step because cable Internet and cable TV leverage the same coaxial connections.

 Why is Cable Internet so widely accessible?

-The cable Internet is so widely available because the cable network for television lines covers almost the whole territory of a country.
-Including less populated areas like villages.
-The underground cable networks plug directly into the modem or the gateway (a device that encompasses both a router and a modem), that is placed into your office premises.
+The cable Internet is so widely available because the cable network for television lines covers almost the whole territory of a country, including less populated areas like villages.
+The underground cable networks plug directly into the modem or the gateway (a device encompassing both a router and a modem), placed into your office premises.
 You can then create your corporate Wi-Fi network and connect your mobile device to the Internet or use the Ethernet cable for your desktop computers.

-What are the benefits of the cable Internet connection?
+What are the benefits of a cable Internet connection?

 The advantages of broadband cable include its reliability, availability, fast download speed, and relatively simple setup.

-As already mentioned the high accessibility of cable Internet makes it the only choice if you are located in more obsolete areas.
-Although it lacks the full speed potential of fiber optics, cable Internet still delivers one of the fastest data connections.
-The download speeds usually vary in the 10–500 Mbps range as a standard offer.
+As mentioned, the high accessibility of cable Internet makes it the only choice if you are located in more obsolete areas.
+Although it lacks the full-speed potential of fiber optics, cable Internet still delivers one of the fastest data connections.
+The download speeds usually vary as a standard offer in the 10–500 Mbps range.
 Still, there are providers that offer a gigabit plan with up to 940 Mbps download speed which is nearly like Fiber Internet plans.
 However, the upload speeds by cable connection cannot compete with fiber – optics.
 There are not many providers who can deliver upload speeds above 50 MBps.

-Pricing for the cable Internet packages varies among different vendors depending on such indicators as the download/upload speeds as well as the value-added benefits.
+Pricing for cable Internet packages varies among different vendors depending on such indicators as the download/upload speeds and the value-added benefits.
 Generally, it is considered a more affordable solution for the business to subscribe to a cable internet plan.

 What are the limitations of Cable Internet?

-Although the cable Internet provides fast data connection its speeds may slow down during the peak hours of usage.
-The main reason for this is the users in neighboring residencies share one and the same bandwidth capacity.
-As already mentioned, cable Internet is delivered by coaxial TV cables which are sensitive to network congestion.
-As a result during the peak hours of surfing, streaming, or downloading (in the evening f.e.) you may experience a slowdown in your internet speed.
+Although cable Internet provides fast data connection, its speeds may slow down during the peak hours of usage.
+The main reason is that users in neighboring residencies share the same bandwidth capacity.
+As mentioned, cable Internet is delivered by coaxial TV cables sensitive to network congestion.
+As a result, during the peak hours of surfing, streaming, or downloading (in the evening, f.e.), you may experience a slowdown in your internet speed.

 DSL – Digital Subscriber Line – best value for the money

 With DSL technology, your Internet connection runs through existing copper phone lines.
-Because the phone lines build the oldest infrastructures everywhere, DSL Internet is available in many areas, where cable and fiber Internet cannot be offered, including rural areas.
+Because the phone lines build the oldest infrastructures everywhere, DSL Internet is available in many areas where cable and fiber Internet, including rural areas, cannot offer.
 DSL is the most common Internet connection in many countries, Germany included.

 DSL internet and phone calls